carlosjhr64/ascii_mathematical_notation/Script.md

 ## Vim script support for [Notation](Notation.md).

-For vim ruby scripts to work,
+For vim-ruby scripts to work,
-one needs to have vim compiled to use ruby scripts.
+one needs to have vim compiled to use ruby.
 See [Extending Vim with Ruby](http://www.linux-mag.com/id/1027/).
-In vim, the command to run to load my script is:
+In vim, the command to run my script is:

     # TODO
     :ruby require 'ascii_mathematical_notation'